huitang-earth/scripts_ctsm_region/README.md

 ```
 fsurdat='/cluster/projects/nn2806k/huit/inputdata/lnd/clm2/surfdata_map/surfdata_fenno_5x5km_simyr2000_0.5x0.5lai.nc'
 ```
+- *If you want to make surface data for specific domain on your own, please follow the [scripts](https://github.com/huitang-earth/NLPprep/blob/main/workflowsetupsitesimulation.sh) L101-136 on github (work for SAGA)*
+- ***This is the part that need to be streamlined too.***

 2. Mesh files: need to modify `env_run.xml` in the case folder.
 Use the same mesh file seem to work for my testing case.
 ```
 # set up atm mesh file: